TheWhiteWord/Bella/Bella/src/memory/README.md

 ```

 This system allows for both autonomous memory capabilities and explicit project management, providing a comprehensive memory solution for Bella with semantic understanding powered by embedding models.

+## Dependencies

+The Bella Memory System relies on the following Python libraries:

+- **scikit-learn**: Used for machine learning operations, including clustering and similarity calculations.